Leonardo DiCaprio shows off ‘real personality’ in viral Golden Globes clip

 In the video, he can be seen animatedly speaking to another attendee – suspected to be his One Battle After Another co-star Chase Infiniti – after Netflix film KPop Demon Hunters won two awards, for Best Animated Feature and Best Original Song for “Golden”.

-“I was watching you with the K-pop thing,” he could be seen saying to Infiniti, who is a huge fan of K-pop.
-“You were like, ‘Who’s that?
+“I was watching you with the K-pop thing,” he could be seen saying to Infiniti, who is a huge fan of K-pop, mimicking her by pouting and flicking his hair.
+He added: “You were like, ‘Who’s that?
 Is it...
 Oh, K-pop!’”

 DiCaprio is known for his calm composure – and was even mocked at the ceremony by Glaser for his privacy – but people are pointing out that this clip could paint a picture of what he’s actually like behind closed doors.